paolocarta/service-mesh-ocp4/README.md

 In order to install the Service Mesh follow these steps:

-- Run the script all-operators-installation.sh
+- Run the script 1-all-operators-installation.sh
     - This will install the Jaeger, Elasticsearch Kiali Operators
     - This will also install the Service Mesh Operator
     - Wait a few seconds till the operators are up and running

-- Run the script control-plane-installation.sh
+- Run the script 2-control-plane-installation.sh
     - This will install the Istio Control plane in the namespace istio-system
     - For the installation to be ready it might take about a minute.